usnews/brightspot-cms/docs/documentation/annotations.md

 > Specifies the name of the field in the junction query that should be used to populate the target field.

+Given two objects, Video and Playlist, JunctionField would allow the population of a list of videos for a playlist, on the Playlist object, simply by having each Video object contain a reference to the Playlist it is within.

+Video Object:

+	public class Video extends Content {

+		private String name;
+		private StorageItem videoFile;

+		@Indexed
+		@Recordable.JunctionField("videos")
+		private Playlist playlist;
+	}

+The Playlist object:

+	public class Playlist extends Content {

+		private String name;

+		@Indexed
+		private List<Video> videos;
+	}

 **@Recordable.JunctionPositionField**

 > Specifies the name of the position field in the junction query that should be used to order the collection in the target field.